sequix/sup/README.md

 maxBackups = 32
 # Maximum size in megabytes of the log file before it gets rotated.
 128 MiB by default.
 maxSize = 128
-# Filename prefix of the rotated logs.
-Using basename of the supervised process by default.
-path = "./tail.log"
 ```